 Aimee’s approach is grounded in high-level vocal pedagogy and theater education, translated into language and exercises that young performers actually enjoy.

-• Continuing professional development: Voice Science & Pedagogy workshops (NY Voice Foundation, 2018–present)
+Continuing professional development: Voice Science & Pedagogy Conferences and Master Classes

 Aimee’s experience stretches across the full spectrum of performing arts—solo vocal performance, ensemble work, directing, and coaching.
 She knows what directors listen for in auditions, what adjudicators notice in competitions, and what it takes to sustain a healthy, expressive voice over years of performing.